pilight/pilight/README.md

 ```
 If you don't use the lirc kernel module, then make sure you have set the `GPIO_IN_PIN` and `GPIO_OUT_PIN` in the `libs/settings.h` to the right values.
 <br />
-The core of this program is the 433-daemon.
+The core of this program is the pilight-daemon.
 This will run itself in the background.
-You can then use the 433-receiver or the 433-sender
+You can then use the pilight-receiver or the pilight-sender
-to connect to the 433-daemon to receive or send codes.
-The 433-daemon also has the possibility to automatically invoke another script.
+to connect to the pilight-daemon to receive or send codes.
+The pilight-daemon also has the possibility to automatically invoke another script.
-So you can use the 433-daemon to log incoming codes.<br />
+So you can use the pilight-daemon to log incoming codes.<br />
 To alter the default behavior of the daemon, a settings file can be created.<br />
-The default location to where this file needs to be stores is `/etc/433-daemon/settings.json`.<br />
+The default location to where this file needs to be stores is `/etc/pilight/settings.json`.<br />
 All options and its default values are show below:<br />
 ```
 {
 	"port": 5000,
 	"mode": "daemon",
 	"log-level": 4,
-	"pid-file": "/var/log/daemon/433-daemon.pid",
+	"pid-file": "/var/log/daemon/pilight.pid",
-	"config-file": "/etc/433-daemon/config.json",
+	"config-file": "/etc/pilight/config.json",
-	"log-file": "/var/log/433-daemon.log",
+	"log-file": "/var/log/pilight.log",
 	"process-file": "",
 	"send-repeats": 10,
 	"receive-repeats": 1,